 - I am proud of my business.

-I’m not saying that anyone can avoid all of this trial-and-error when building a handmade business.
+I’m not saying that anyone can avoid all of this trial-and-error when building a creative business.
 In fact, I think it’s probably necessary.
 I am saying, though, you shouldn’t have to go at it alone.

 I love to see makers succeed (especially the makers who work as hard as I do!)
 And if you’ve ever had the *JOY* of having a booth next to mine at a craft show all weekend, you know that I enthusiastically want to help you with your online business. (“Hi, I’m Elissa, and this weekend, we’re going to open your Etsy store, create a marketing plan, develop systems for running a profitable online business, and defeat self-doubt!
 YAY!)

-I am passionate about learning everything there is to know about building a handmade business, and I’d like to share what I’ve learned with you.
+I am passionate about learning everything there is to know about building a creative business, and I’d like to share what I’ve learned with you.
 I research extensively before I publish, and I attempt to break it down in a way that makes sense.
 (Did I mention that I am a public school teacher by day?)

 The first step in this journey is to join me personally by providing your name and email below.
 This will ensure that you receive information about any courses, posts, and support that I will be offering in the future.
-It will also give you an opportunity to share with me exactly what supports you need to build a handmade business you can love.
+It will also give you an opportunity to share with me exactly what supports you need to build a creative business you can love.

 So let’s get started.
 I can’t wait to see the business you build.